Sharptor: History

 Although the primary mineral was copper, there are other minerals that can be found in the mine tailings such as brochantite, cassiterite, chalcocite, chalcopyrite, chamosite, connellite, langite, pyrite, quartz, copper(I) oxide (known locally as tile ore) and orthochamosite (daphnite).

 As the railway was built so the Cheesewring Quarry was developed.
 The fine silver Granite was in demand for engineering and architectural work.
 As the tin was sent to Looe, so was the granite where it was shipped to London and further afield.
 Nineteenth century structures built from the granite included Devonport Dockyard, as well as the docks at Birkenhead and Copenhagen.
 Other structures include the breakwaters at Alderney and Dover, the Spithead forts, Thames Embankment, Westminster Bridge, Tower Bridge and a lighthouse in Sri Lanka (then known as Ceylon).
 The quarry, for most of its history, was owned and worked by John Freeman and Sons, who had over 80 quarries in Cornwall.
-At its peak, there were over a 100 men and boys working at the quarry.
+At its peak, there were over 100 men and boys working at the quarry.
 But after World War I, the decline in demand and also difficulty in extracting fine granite from under the Cheesewring (now an attraction) meant the quarry went into decline.

 Several of the houses in Sharptor and Henwood were extended, and one issue was the use of Mundic block (blocks made from mine waste) for construction between 1900 and 1960.

 In 1944, an American transport plane hit Sharp Tor and several fragments of the plane were found and removed.

 The maps highlight the location of Sharptor Mine in 1877 and 1907.
 Most of the buildings that were mapped in both years remain until today.
 The mine chimney has been removed but some of the structures remain and it is believed that one property was previously used as an engine house.
 Although the mine has been open for years, most of the engine house has now fallen into the shaft.